blaannk/Recaptcha-Invisible-Bypass/README.md

     except:
         return ""
 ```

+**2023 update : You can just send the token retrieved using the GET request to the anchor url and it will still work.**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.